Sting uses fake Amazon boxes, GPS to catch would-be thieves

 “We absolutely report them to local law enforcement when we hear of them, and we encourage our customers to do the same,” UPS spokesman Glenn Zaccara said.

-Jersey City Police Chief Michael Kelly told The Associated Press the locations for cameras and boxes were selected using the city’s own crime statistics plus mapping of theft locations provided by Amazon.
-The company didn’t provide any identifying information about customers.
+Jersey City Police Chief Michael Kelly told The Associated Press that locations for cameras and boxes were selected using the city’s own crime statistics and mapping of theft locations provided by Amazon.

-“Most of the package thefts we’ve made arrests on revolve around CCTV or private surveillance cameras that give us a still image,” Kelly said.
+“Most of the package thefts we’ve made arrests on revolve around (closed-circuit TV) or private surveillance cameras that give us a still image,” Kelly said.
 “With the bait packages, some will be under video surveillance, and some will have GPS.”

 Members of the police department who live in the city volunteered to have the cameras and boxes placed at their homes.

 Kelly said the program has undergone a legal review and has been approved by a municipal prosecutor.
-He said the city is hoping to expand the program with assistance from Amazon.
+He said the city is hoping to expand the program with assistance from Amazon, the nation’s largest online retailer.

+Amazon declined to answer questions about the anti-theft program but said in a statement, “We appreciate the increased effort by local law enforcement to tackle package theft and remain committed to assisting however we can.”

+Similar programs have been tried in other cities including Albuquerque, New Mexico, and Hayward, California.

 To avoid parcels being left outside during extended absences, the post office has long allowed customers to set up hold-mail requests.

-Note: This story has been corrected to show that the Postal Service is expecting to deliver about 900 million packages, not 900.